piever/simpleblog/content/posts/julia_chapter1.md

 ## The first program

-Type the following in the Julia REPL:
+Type the following in the Julia console and press `Enter`:

 ```julia
 julia> print("Hello, World!")